 Intelligent asset suggestion will be another forward step in the future of digital asset management.
 DAM software will integrate with digital analytics platforms to identify the digital assets that lead to the highest number of conversions when they are included in online marketing materials.
 As a result, your digital asset management software will be able to suggest the asset that you should use in your marketing materials to secure the highest conversion rate.

 7. The digital asset management glossary

 The following section will provide definitions for key digital asset management terms.

-Cloud-based SaaS DAM solution: The software as a service model is a more forward-thinking system of digital asset management.
-The software is not directly installed on the machines in your organization, but rather based in the cloud.
+Cloud digital asset management solution (Cloud DAM): Cloud digital asset management is not directly installed on the machines in your organization, but rather based in the cloud.
 Users are given access to the software through the internet.
 This means that users can access the software from whichever device they want, from any location, rather than just the device that the software has been installed on.
 Additionally, SaaS product updates can be made directly to the software on the cloud and so is instantly available to everyone.

-Collections: Collections are a term used in the Bynder DAM solution and defines a group of assets that can be shared with others.
+Collections: Collections is a term used in the Bynder DAM solution and defines a group of assets that can be shared with others.

 DAM taxonomy: Digital asset management taxonomy is the system of names and properties that are assigned to digital assets so that they can be found at a later date.